 - and see if they opened up any attachments

 Then I started to take it a step further, so I started to send my attachments, like say my resume, and I say that I did ABC project in my resume.
 My project on my resume would be linked externally to another service, let’s say Google URL Shortener or something, so now I could track when you click on that link too.

 NOTE: Interested in finding out more about my email tracking system?
-Click HERE
+A new blog post

 To follow up on my point, I don’t work in IT.
 Other people like, “Oh you be upset about AB and C.” I’m like, “No, no, no. See, I’m trying to solve the original problem.
 If y’all want to go around in circles and deal with tickets do things.
 No, I’m here to solve my problems and other people problems.
 If I can figure out a solution that permanently solves the problems then let’s be about it, or find out what it is and go down that road.”
 My problem was I send off for a job, I don’t hear anything back.
 What happens there?